GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/example-solutions/wrapper-template/README.md

 # Wrapper Templates

 Using wrapper templates is a clean way to extend or restrict already existing templates without modifying them.
-This is a common practice when using templates from external sources like the Cloud Foundation Toolkit templates.
+This is a common practice when using templates from external sources for example from the Cloud Foundation Toolkit.

 ## Flexible solutions